-Students are not considered employees of the clinical education site and are not entitled to employee benefits or renumeration.
+Affiliating students are not considered employees of the clinical site so are not entitled to employee benefits.
 Specifically, they are not covered under the Workman's Compensation Act.
-In the case of an accident or emergency at the clinical education site, emergency care will be provided by the clinical education site at the students' expense.
-The clinical instructor/CCCE and/or student will contact the ACCE as soon as possible in the event of an emergency.
+In the case of an accident or emergency, the affiliate should provide emergency care at the students' expense.